Play It Cool, Guys

 Play It Cool, Guys (クールドジ男子, Kūru Doji Danshi) is a Japanese web manga series written and illustrated by Kokone Nata.
 It has been serialized on the Pixiv website since February 2019, with its chapters collected into five tankōbon volumes as of October 2022.
 An anime television series adaptation produced by Pierrot aired from October 2022 to March 2023.
 A television drama adaptation aired from April to July 2023.

+Plot

+Despite their distinctive personalities, Souma Shiki, Hayate Ichikura, Shun Futami, and Takayuki Mima all have one thing in common: though naturally clumsy, the four disguise their embarrassment from tiny slip-ups by maintaining a composed demeanor.
+However, it is actually the guys' airheaded natures that makes the girls' hearts throb.
+No matter what happens in their daily lives, the boys do their best not to lose their cool!